vcato/practical_tdd/README.md

 Before abandoning TDD, it's worth understanding what you'd lose:

 - **Thorough regression safety** -- Every line of implementation has a test that would fail without it.
 This is stronger than code coverage, which only tells you a line *executed*.
 You can have 100% coverage and still delete a line without any test failing.
 With TDD, if it matters, removing it will cause a test to break.
-- **No unnecessary code** -- Every line exists to satisfy a test.
+- **No unnecessary code** -- Every line of the implementation exists to satisfy a test.
 If you can't point to an example that requires it, you don't write it.
-- **Forced precision** -- Writing the test first forces you to define "correct" before you code.
-You can't hand-wave; you have to commit to specific inputs and outputs.
+- **Perspective** -- Having examples of how your implementation will be used helps make sure you stay focused on results.
 - **Testability** -- Writing tests early helps make sure you think about testability early, making sure your tests are clear and straightforward instead of having to work around a poor design.
 - **The red-green proof** -- Seeing a test fail before it passes proves the test actually exercises the code you think it does.
 A test that's never been red might be testing nothing.